33 Pictures of Warblers That Will Make You Want to Go Birding

-Enjoy spectacular reader photos of 25 different warbler birds.
-Look for these colorful, tiny fliers during spring and fall migration.
+Enjoy splendid pictures of warblers, from yellow to black-and-white.
+Look for these small bright fliers during spring and fall migration.

 “I saw this Blackburnian warbler in a flowering crab at our cabin in northern Minnesota,” says Jeff Brooks.
 “It was the first time I had ever seen one and thought the setting in the apple tree was very pretty.”
-Check out the top 10 spring warblers you should know.
+When you’re done looking at pictures of warblers, check out the top spring warblers you should know.

 “Mt.
 Agamenticus in York, Maine, is so close to my house but feels like I’m a million miles away from the world when I go there.
 While on maternity leave this past spring, I would wake up early and go hiking on the trails early in the morning to get away for a little while,” says Britney Fox.
 “I stopped on a footbridge and this prairie warbler hopped right into the bush next to me.
 I could not believe how closely I was able to observe this impossibly small but spirited little warbler bird.”
-Follow these tips to see the most migrating warblers.
+Getting pictures of warblers is easy if you follow these tips.

 “This cute little female yellow-rumped warbler was a visitor to the my yard in March 2019 in DeSoto, Missouri.
 She must have been migrating because she only stayed a few days,” says Sandy Krassinger.
 “It always makes me happy to add a new species to my sightings list and be able to capture a photograph!”